 The proliferation of ARM CPUs inside a multitude of devices has led to the need for a hypervisor.
 Another important milestone with x86 CPUs and virtualization is the addition of hardware features in the CPU to support virtualization.
 There are ARM CPUs with the same sort of virtualization extensions that enable VMs to run with native hardware performance.
-These extensions have enabled open source KVM and Xen hypervisors to support ARM for some time, so the VMware ARM hypervisor won't be the first to market.
+These extensions have enabled open source KVM and Xen hypervisors to support ARM for some time, so the VMware ARM hypervisor won't be the to market.

 It's essential to set some expectations for the VMware ARM announcement.
 VMware didn't announce a product, but it showed a real customer using its ESXi ARM technology.
 The quick glimpse showed vSphere managing a single ARM system inside a wind turbine that ran four VMs.

 A significant feature of the ARM system is management through vSphere.
 Administrators can now bring the broader VMware virtualization management suite to bear, which can simplify management for a large number of virtualized ARM machines.
 Hopefully, vSphere features such as vMotion, the distributed resource scheduler and high availability are included in the finished product.
 Ideally, VMware's NSX network virtualization will also deliver secure networking to the edge locations where these clusters run.